UBC-MDS/ds-toolbox/chapters/en/module1.md

 <choice id="1" >
 <opt text="It is a requirement to work in many big companies">

-While this might be true, there are more important advantages to using the right tools for the job.
+While this might be true, why do you think companies value employees that can efficiently use these tools?

 </opt>

 <opt text="It looks better on your resume if you are familiar with the state of the art data science software">

-While this is often true, there are more important advantages to using the right tools for the job.
+While this is often true, why do you think companies value employees that can efficiently use these tools?

 </opt>